jmk0/rome/README.md

 ## Primary Extruder

-Rome is by default configured to use it with Orbiter Extruders on a Octopus mainboard.
+ROME is by default configured to use it with Orbiter Extruders on a Octopus mainboard.
 In case you want to use other extruders or mainboard you can override these sections in your printer.cfg

 ```ini
 # -------------------------------------